codepo8/developer-advocacy-handbook/videos.md

 Video content can be a great way to reach a lot of people and drum up excitement about your products.
 It is also excellent to show people how something is done when they get stuck.
 In recent years, video content has become much more successful than writing or long talks.
 Different platforms and audiences need videos in different formats but seeing that there are hundreds of successful developer video channels on YouTube shows that there is something to this.

 There are a lot of software suites that allow you to record your screen, computer audio, camera and microphone.
 It goes beyond the scope here to list all of them.
-Personally I use Screenflow on my Apple machine and Camtasia for both Mac and PC solutions.
+Personally I use Screenflow on my Apple machine and Camtasia for PC.
 Regardless of what you use, here are the features that you should look out for:

 * Editing capabilities to cut out mistakes and add transitions
 * A way to add text and images to your video